Take Your Adventures Before the Snow Melts!

 The Upper Mississippi River islands, channels, and deep pools harbor more species of fish than any other temperature-climate river in the world.
 The Mississippi opens into over 8,000 acre Lake Onalaska, full of Panfish, Northern and Bass.
 Other popular fishing destinations include Lake Neshonoc in West Salem and the area’s cold-water streams.

-To date, the river lands, lakes and backwaters still have ice!
+To date, the river lands, Lake Onalaska, and backwaters have ice!
 Drill into the cold waters to catch your limit of Panfish in a setting like no other.
 Drop your line in and enjoy the scenery nestled between the bluffs.
 In search of more ice fishing equipment?
 Visit Island Outdoors for all of your fishing tackle needs.

 Cross Country Skiing & Snowshoeing

 Slide into an adventure by trying out cross-country skis on the region’s numerous trails including Hixon Forest and the La Crosse River State Trail.
-If walking is your preference, strap on some snowshoes and trek through the snow-covered winter landscape before the powder melts.
+If walking is your preference, strap on some snowshoes, and trek through the snow-covered winter landscape before the powder melts.
 Leave your mark by exploring the trails of Goose Island Park, Green Coulee, and Lytle’s Landing.
-Cross Country Ski and Snowshoe rentals are available at Outdoor Connection, located in the University of Wisconsin-La Crosse.
+Cross Country Ski and Snowshoe rentals are available at Outdoor Connection, located in the University of Wisconsin-La Crosse, and Island Outdoors.

 Not everyone is cut out for outdoor winter recreation.
 Not up for exploring in the snow?
 With museums, performing arts, cultural experiences and do-it-yourself creative classes, the region will still warm your soul.
 Visit the Pump House Regional Art Center; a must-stop destination in Downtown La Crosse.
 The historical building has three galleries, a 140-seat theatre, and art classes to enjoy.

-For masterpieces you can take home, make a trip to the La Crosse Clay Center.
-A pottery gallery, studio and education center, the business offers hand-made pottery and classes to create your own works of art.
+For masterpieces you can take home, make a trip to Creative Canvas and Board.
+A pottery gallery, studio, and education center, the business offers hand-made pottery and art classes to create your own works of art.
 Available for all ages and skill levels, you’ll mold memories you won’t soon forget.

 Events and Festivals